 Intimate partner violence, inequitable laws and harmful traditional practices reinforce unequal power dynamics between men and women, with young women particularly disadvantaged.
 HIV is not only driven by gender inequality, but it also entrenches gender inequality, leaving women more vulnerable to its impact.13

 Lack of access to healthcare services

-A lack of access to comprehensive HIV and sexual and reproductive health (SRH) services means that women are less able to look after their sexual health and reduce their risk of HIV infection.
+A lack of access to comprehensive HIV and SRH services means that women are less able to look after their sexual and reproductive health and rights (SRHR) and reduce their risk of HIV infection.

 Lack of access to education

 Studies have shown that increasing educational achievement among women and girls is linked to better SRH outcomes, including delayed childbearing, safer births and safer abortions.28

 Research has shown a direct correlation between girls’ educational attainment and HIV risk; girls with at least six years of school education are more likely to be able to protect themselves from HIV.29.
 In Botswana, UNAIDS reports that every additional year of school a girl completes has been shown to reduce her risk of HIV infection by 11.6%.30